-LSD increases connectivity between different brain areas and consequently decreases the independence of different brain networks.
+LSD increases connectivity between different brain areas.
+Consequently, it decreases the independence of different brain networks.
 This results in the blurring of the borders between the self and environment.
 In other words, there is a loss of integrity/stability of brain networks.
-This is observed even at a cellular level, this means that neurons that are normally active at the same time lose this synchronisation.
+This is observed even at a cellular level, this means that neurons that are normally active at the same time lose their synchronisation.
 At the same time, there is an increased connectivity between brain networks.
-A clear example happens in the 'visual network' 12
+This happens for example in the 'visual network'12

 A visual hallucination is the vivid perception of an external visual stimulus that does not exist.
 Trippers usually see a distortion of what they are seeing.
 Fractals (repeated patterns) are a common form of distortion.

 The first ever study on the effects of LSD on the human brain by The Beckley Foundation explained how people hallucinating with their eyes closed report to see.
-The connectivity of the brain region involved in vision increases its activity while on LSD, resulting in an increased connectivity and influence of this region with others 12.
-Moreover, it was observed that the visual region of the brain behaves and shows a pattern of activity as if it was receiving external visual information - ‘seeing with the eyes shut’ 13.
+Areas of the brain involved in vision increase their activity while on LSD.
+This results in increased cross-talk with other areas12.
+Moreover, it was observed that the visual region of the brain behaves and shows a pattern of activity as if it was receiving external visual information - ‘seeing with the eyes shut’13.

 Synaesthesia is a psychological experience in which two or more senses that are normally experienced separately are constantly and spontaneously felt together.
 For example, the word 'Friday' makes the person to see the colour red.
 The painter Kandinsky is a famous example of a synaesthete (person with these experiences in their daily life).